rizkyfauziilmi/buycott/planning.md

 - [ ] **Milestone 2: Search and Filtering**

-  - [ ] Implement search functionality for products.
+  - [X] Implement search functionality for products.
+  - [ ] Add Infinite Scroll to the search results.
   - [ ] Develop filtering options to refine search results.
   - [ ] Design and develop user-friendly interfaces for searching and filtering.